Request A Quote

 What Legislation Is There?

-The main piece of legislation for Health and Safety Training comes from the Health and Safety at Work etc Act 1974 Section 2(2)c:
+The main piece of legislation for Health and Safety Training Courses comes from the Health and Safety at Work etc Act 1974 Section 2(2)c:

-Health and General duties of employers to their employees.
+‘General duties of employers to their employees.

-(1)It shall be the duty of every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees.
+1. It shall be the duty of every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees.

-(2)Without prejudice to the generality of an employer’s duty under the preceding subsection, the matters to which that duty extends include in particular—
+2. Without prejudice to the generality of an employer’s duty under the preceding subsection, the matters to which that duty extends include in particular -

-(c)the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees;
+(c) the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees.’

-At SMS Europe, we can help with all this, and more.
-We will work with your business to overhaul the way health and safety fits into your operations.
+Simply reach out, and we will work with your business to overhaul the way health and safety fits into your operations.
 To learn more, email us at office@smseurope.co.uk, or call us on 0845 224 0028.
-We can't wait to hear from you.

 Our Blog